Select Departures From Biblical Orthodoxy in Christianity

 Liberalism in theology is similar to liberalism in politics.
 Both want to secularize their respective societies to match the Humanist tenets.
 They put their faith in evolution, historical relativism, progress through science, the “benevolent” state, and getting someone else’s money.
 To do this they must quiet the Bible fundamentalist and their revealed truth.
 The liberal refuses to believe the miracles of the Bible regardless of the evidence for them.
 Liberalism promotes Christianity without the Spirit or the power of God.

 Modernism is a more subtle and increasingly popular idea to reframe the Bible in a way that makes Biblical writers present God according to their own superstitious world view.
 The most prominent is the “Bible contains the Word of God, but is not the World of God.”
 This means that man wrote it and therefore it has no authority.
 Modernists say “Glean the good stuff and don’t worry about the negative”.
 For example, the Israelite’s tribal god was Jehovah, who is no different from the Canaanite’s tribal gods such as Moloch, Baal and others.
 Of course at the time of Christ, paganism abounded with a firm belief in what we call mythology.
 Relatively few pagans exist today that still worship Zeus, Ares and the other “titans”, however modern thinkers point to the fact that all deities of the day interacted with humans and produced half-god, half-human offspring.
-So, they say Jesus is no different, he is just another myth that hung on long after the others fell pray to modernism. they say people today no longer believe the old fairy tails and archaic religion of a mean God with a half-human son.
+So, they say Jesus is no different, he is just another myth that hung on long after the others fell pray to modernism. they say people today no longer believe the old fairy tales and archaic religion of a mean God with a half-human son.
 Jesus was about love, not judgment so let’s just forget all the “righteousness stuff” and accept anything that makes others happy.

 According to secularists, Christianity and God should be forced out of everyday life and be kept behind the closed doors of the home or church where it belongs.
 We see this attitude in our schools and now in our governments.
 Secularism puts pressure on people to keep religion private and out of the public eye.
 It is anti-evangelism and as a religion, has its own doctrine.